HeptaDecane/az-204/questions.md

 **You develop two Python scripts to process data.
 The Python scripts must be deployed to two, separate Linux containers running in an Azure Container Instance container group.
 The containers must access external data by using the Server Message Block (SMB) protocol.
 Containers in the container group must run only once.
-You need to congure the Azure Container Instance.
+You need to configure the Azure Container Instance.
 Which conguration value should you use?**

 **Configuration Settings:**